mklabs/node-build-script/readme.md

 the [ant-build-script][].
 This
 project is the node version, and it uses [Grunt][grunt] as a build tool.

-It is packaged as a [grunt plugin]() and provides you a bunch of tasks and helpers to help improve the performance of your site/app in a production environment.
+It is packaged as a [grunt plugin][] and provides you a bunch of tasks and helpers to help improve the performance of your site/app in a production environment.

 ## Description

-This node/grunt-based build script tries to be as close as possible to the [ant-build-script](), a really great project you should check out.
+This node/grunt-based build script tries to be as close as possible to the [ant-build-script][], a really great project you should check out.

 It is still in early stage of development, but it'll get better and better, based on [your feedbacks](https://github.com/h5bp/node-build-script/issues).